 - Input generator USPEX INPUT.txt generator.
-The utility can help beginners to create a correct input for USPEX calculations. - Volume estimation the utility estimates volumes of non-molecular and molecular crystals for USPEX (for INPUT.txt file). - USPEX manual online version of this manual. - USPEX examples archives with USPEX examples for versions 9.3.9 and 9.4.2.
+The utility can help beginners to create a correct input for USPEX calculations. - Volume estimation the utility estimates volumes of non-molecular and molecular crystals for USPEX (for INPUT.txt file). - USPEX manual online version of this manual. - USPEX examples archives with USPEX examples.